Slevinski/slevinski.github.io/series/foundations/entries/language-without-sound/essay.md

 - readable signed language text
 - writable signed language text
 - direct representation of handshape, movement, facial expression, and spatial organization
-- structured and searchable text
+- structured text that can be searched through compatible technical models
 - shareable and revisable written forms
 - reusable representations for corpora, annotation, and computation

-Brazil is the clearest empirical anchor for this claim.
+The Evidence and Adoption series treats Brazil as the clearest empirical anchor for this claim.

 The public record documents SignWriting use across schools, universities, curricula, research activity, and reader-centered studies in Brazilian Libras contexts.
 That record should not be overstated as a complete current census or as proof of every literacy outcome, but it does show that SignWriting has functioned inside real educational and institutional settings rather than only as a theoretical proposal.